andstillshecodes/sass-starter/README.md

     └── minifyHtml
 ```

-Run `gulp --tasks` to see this breakdown in your own terminal.
+Run `gulp --tasks` to see this breakdown in your own shell.

 `gulpfile.js` is well commented to explain what each function does and it includes links to the official docs that were used to build this template.